-Each year the University of Washington's Nathan Shock Center of Excellence in the Basic Biology of Aging funds two pilot research projects and one Junior Faculty project in the basic the biology of aging.
+Each year the University of Washington's Nathan Shock Center of Excellence in the Basic Biology of Aging funds pilot research projects and/or Junior Faculty projects in the basic the biology of aging.

 - Postdoctoral fellows cannot serve as Principal Investigators for pilot projects.
 However, they may receive support via faculty sponsors.

 - Support for projects to study neurodegenerative diseases is infrequently granted, due to overlap with other funding sources.

 All Pilot Project Applications Due: April 17, 2017, by 5:00 PM

 Anticipated Date of Awards: July 1, 2017

 Pilot Study Funding Period: July 1, 2017– June 30, 2018

 An abbreviated NIH-style application with a cover letter is used.